billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

 Our next step requires us to write a Node script.
 Since my project is written in Typescript and I want to take advantage of the type system, so I am using `ts-node` to run the script.

-However, if you're just using Node, then you can change the file extension to `.js`, remove the types and it should work the same.
+However, if you're just using Node, then you can change the file extension to `.js`, and remove the types, and it should work the same.

 ### Prerequisites

 - Install `front-matter` and `ts-node` packages
 - Ensure you have a Post schema type

-We need a way to read from our front-matter in our `.md` files.
+We need a way to read from our front matter in our `.md` files.
 I found this package, [front-matter](https://www.npmjs.com/package/front-matter), that easily allows us to get key-value pairs of our markdown.

 ### The meat of the script